The Bankrate promise

-A balance transfer credit card is a great way to tackle high-interest debt if you’re having trouble paying it down, and these cards usually offer no-to-low interest on a transferred balance for a set period of time.
+A balance transfer credit card can be a great way to tackle high-interest debt if you’re having trouble paying it down.
+These cards offer no to low interest on a transferred balance for a set period of time.
 And the longer you have to pay your balance with one of these offers, the better.

-This is why the Citi® Diamond Preferred® Card is often a top choice for cardholders seeking out balance transfers — because of the uncommonly long introductory APR period.
-Most 0 percent APR periods start at 12 months and, on the higher end, stop around 18 months.
-However, the Citi Diamond Preferred has a 21-month 0 percent intro APR on balance transfers completed within four months of account opening (18.24 percent to 28.49 percent variable APR thereafter), which means you have almost two years to pay down any debt you transfer to the card.
+That’s why the Citi® Diamond Preferred® Card is often a top choice for many cardholders seeking a balance transfer.
+While most 0 percent intro APR offers start at 12 months and stop around 18 months, the Citi Diamond Preferred offers a surprisingly long 21-month 0 percent intro APR on balance transfers completed within four months of account opening (18.24 percent to 28.99 percent variable APR thereafter) — which means you have almost two years to pay down any debt you transfer to the card.

 What does the Citi Diamond Preferred offer?

 At first glance, the Citi Diamond Preferred doesn’t appear to have many bells and whistles that you might get with, say, a cash back credit card.
 The main draw here is the intro APR offers on balance transfers and on purchases.
 In addition to the balance transfer offer, you’ll also get a 0 percent intro APR on purchases for 12 months from account opening, after which a variable APR between 18.24 percent to 28.99 percent applies.

 In addition to the potential for saving on interest fees, this is a no-annual-fee card.
 As a result, you can get quite a bit of value out of the card without the continual carrying cost.